 Each station has a set of 'key commitments', which forms part of its

-deliver social gain.
-The key commitments includes how a station will
+social gain.
+The key commitments includes how a station will make itself

-make itself accountable to its target community and ensure access,
+accountable to its target community and ensure access, its programming

-its programming aims and its commitments with regard to training and
+aims and its commitments with regard to training and other social gain

 1.5 The legislation also requires that Ofcom sets licence conditions

-from on-air advertising and sponsorship.
-For the majority of
+on-air advertising and sponsorship.
+For the majority of stations this

 1.6 Each station that has been broadcasting for more than a year is